 How did it happen so fast?
 How is your teenager already getting their learner’s permit, or ready to get their driver’s license.
 This is a scary, exciting time for parents.
-This is just an exciting time for teenagers.
+For your teen it’s a rite of passage.

 As parents we worry about all the usual things: Is my teenager going to get into an accident?
 Do I need to be concerned that they will drive after drinking?
 Is my teenager going to get a ticket?
 What happens to my insurance when they start driving?
 What if they drive all their friends when they’re supposed to wait a year?